Spencer Steer Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Spencer Steer and his .571 slugging percentage over his past 10 games, take on starter Drew Rom and the St. Louis Cardinals at Busch Stadium, Saturday at 7:15 PM ET.
+The Cincinnati Reds, including Spencer Steer and his .605 slugging percentage over his past 10 games, take on starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Sunday at 3:15 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Cardinals.
+In his last game, he had two hits (going 2-for-5 with a double) against the Cardinals.

 Sportsbook Promo Codes